annie-kuo/no-contact-video-controller/README.md

 - The LED lights light up in different colors according to the function used: pink for rewind, cyan for pause, and purple for forward.

 # Details
 This code is meant to be uploaded onto a proximity sensor.
-The model of the board used is the Adafruit Proximity Trinkey - USB APDS9960 Sensor Dev Board.
-A template code from Kattni Rembor was used and then modified to include the above features.
+The model of the board used is the *Adafruit Proximity Trinkey - USB APDS9960 Sensor Dev Board*.
+A template code from *Kattni Rembor* was used and then modified to include the above features.